-For many adults, it is hard to even talk about something that is a “kid thing.”
-It must be noted that bedwetting in adults is actually different than what children go through.
+It’s worth noting that bedwetting in adults is actually different than what children go through.
 And while that might not remove the embarrassment, you must know that nocturnal enuresis is involuntary and not your fault.

 Urine is produced by the kidneys and travels through the ureters to the bladder to be stored.
 The bladder is basically a muscular sac that holds urine until it is ready to be released into the urethra, the tube that connects the bladder to the outside of the body.

 Like with so many medical issues, the first place to check is family history.
 Evidence has shown that adult bedwetting is hereditary.
 One study has shown that someone with two bedwetting parents has a 77% chance of becoming a bedwetter.
 When one parent wet the bed as a child, his son or daughter was found to have a 40% chance of becoming a bedwetter.
 These probabilities carry into adulthood as well.

 In other cases, the body produces ADH, but the kidneys do not respond and continue to produce the same amount of urine.
 This excessive production of urine during sleep is defined as nocturnal polyuria.
 This abnormality can cause nocturnal enuresis in adults, but it is also a symptom related to type I diabetes.
 Consulting a healthcare professional is helpful especially if you feel that you may be experiencing diabetes or nocturnal enuresis.

 Patients with a “smaller” bladder are often dealing with primary nocturnal enuresis.
 The physical size of the bladder isn’t actually smaller, rather, the functional bladder capacity (FBC) can hold a smaller volume of urine.